Sagrone/api/README.md

 ## Development Bootstrap

-First setup your gem dependencies with:
+First setup your gem dependencies:

     bundle install

+To run tests:

+    rspec

-To open a console run:
+To open a console:

     rake console

-To start the API run:
+To start the API:

     foreman start